Why Start a Blog in 2020?

 Like musicians taking their music off Spotify and selling their physical music directly to consumers, I am taking my content (as little and worthless as it may be) and putting it on my own platform.
 My hope is that, if people take their content away from big content aggregation platforms and decentralize it, the power shifts a little more fairly back into the hands of the content creators, where it belongs.

 So, I'm starting a blog.
 Ideally, it should be a video blogging platform, but that would take a ton of time to implement, and I'm not that smart.
-And as far as videos go, I'm not really funny or personable or creative with editing.
-And I stutter or stumble when I talk.
+And as far as videos go, I'm not really funny, personable, or creative with editing.
 So, a blog it is!

 Comment Policy: no flamewars or trolling.
 Just have fun and be nice!